Home

 The adding device of Samuel Morland

 Across the periphery of each big dial are made openings, according to the scale of the dial—4, 10, 12 or 20.
 In this openings can be put a stylus, and the dial can be rotated.
 During this rotation, in a little window in the upper part of each scale can be seen the appropriate number.
-Bellow each window is mounted a stop-pin, which is used for limiting the rotation during adding operation.
-Over the each big dial is mounted smaller one, which serves as a counter of the revolutions of the big dial.
+Below each window is mounted a stop-pin, which is used for limiting the rotation during the adding operation.
+Over each big dial is mounted a smaller one, which serves as a counter of the revolutions of the big dial.
 For that purpose is used one-toothed gearing—the lower dial has one tooth, while the upper dial has ten teeth, so making a full revolution of the lower dial has as a result 1/10 revolution of the upper one.

-The machine doesn’t have tens carry mechanism, and this made it useless for practical needs.
+The machine doesn’t have a tens carry mechanism, and this made it useless for practical needs.
 In 1668 Morland published a short description in a London newspaper, trying to market it, but without success.

 The multiplication machine of Morland